subaiwen/Layzlog/R/Centering data.md

 b3: 1 unit increase of one variable would cause an increase/decrease of b3 in the effect of the other variable

-centering may not prevent multicollinearity between predictors and the interaction term.
+Claim: centering may not prevent multicollinearity between predictors and the interaction term.

+Claim: the multicollinearity introduced by moderated multiple regression can be avoid if the predictors are independent.
+This can be achieved artificially by centering the predictors prior to computing the product/interaction.